ConceptaNjolima/MyTNTResources/Curriculum maintenance/Coaches Guide.md

 * Kick off with your team and get to know one another!
 * Check in on getting started with the engineering tools and tech - VS Code, TS, React
-* Revisit the Intro to [Intro to PM and Design thinking](https://github.com/tnt-summer-academy/Curriculum/blob/master/Reference/Product%20decks/1.0%20-%20Intro%20to%20pm%20and%20design%20thinking.pdf) content with your team especially - the PM role design thinking phases, MVP, and agile development.
+* Revisit the [Intro to PM and Design thinking](https://github.com/tnt-summer-academy/Curriculum/blob/master/Reference/Product%20decks/1.0%20-%20Intro%20to%20pm%20and%20design%20thinking.pdf) content with your team, especially - the PM role design thinking phases, MVP, and agile development.
 * Make sure your team has a channel setup, encouraging having conversations in this channel and keeping all files there

 #### Details

 Kick off with your team and the product lifecycle!
 Two main objectives - start to get to know everyone and review the [Intro to PM and Design thinking](https://github.com/tnt-summer-academy/Curriculum/blob/master/Reference/Product%20decks/1.0%20-%20Intro%20to%20pm%20and%20design%20thinking.pdf).
 Start with introductions, names and pronouns.
 Consider an ice breaker like:

-* If you could have lunch with anyone, who what it be?
+* If you could have lunch with anyone, who would it be?
 * What was your favorite course?
 * Where do you most want to travel to?

 Share about yourself, what you work on and what you do outside of work.
-As the NTs the same.
+Ask the NTs the same.

-Kick of a discussion on how getting started is going, ask NTs about:
+Kick off a discussion on how getting started is going, ask NTs about:

-* VS Code and TypeScript, where they able to get started and up and running?
+* VS Code and TypeScript - were they able to get started and up and running?
 * Things going ok with Teams and Outlook, any questions?

 Review the Intro to PM and Design thinking deck with your team.
 NTs should have read through this prior to meeting.
 Key touch points: